cffdrs/website_en/docs/contact.md

 <a href="https://cffdrs.github.io/website_fr/contacter/" target="_self" style="float: right;"> Français </a>

 # Contact
 NG-CFFDRS is being updated by the [Canadian Forest Service](https://natural-resources.canada.ca/corporate/corporate-overview/canadian-forest-service) Fire Danger Group.
-For code feedback and bug reports refer to the [contributing file on the GitHub repository](https://github.com/nrcan-cfs-fire/cffdrs-ng/blob/main/CONTRIBUTING.md).
+For code feedback and bug reports refer to the [**CONTRIBUTING.md** file on the GitHub repository](https://github.com/nrcan-cfs-fire/cffdrs-ng/blob/main/CONTRIBUTING.md).

 For all other inquiries, scientific or general, or website feedback, please send an email to: